eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/simple-gui.md

 For applications that are mostly about these inputs, it is common to use **a whole *framework*** as a base, like [Qt](https://www.qt.io/), [GTK](https://www.gtk.org/), [wxWidgets](https://www.wxwidgets.org/), [WinUI](https://microsoft.github.io/microsoft-ui-xaml/), etc. These usually manage the main application loop by themselves and are heavy dependencies.

-In the case of video games or prototypes like ours, one usually turns towards **more lightweights solutions**, among which [Dear ImGui](https://github.com/ocornut/imgui) is a very popular choice.
+But in the case of video games or prototypes like ours, one usually turns towards **more lightweights solutions**, among which [Dear ImGui](https://github.com/ocornut/imgui) is a very popular choice.

 ```{note}
 ImGui does not try to give a OS-native look to your app.
 Instead, it focuses on being very **easy to integrate** to any existing project, and **easy to program with**.